MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/xamarin-forms/index.md

 Press F5 to build and run the project.
 The iOS simulator will start, then Visual Studio will install the app, and finally the app will start.
 If you have already run the Android version, the items that you entered when running the app will be displayed.

 Enter some text in the **Add New Item** field, then press enter or click the add item button.
-This will add the item to the list.
+The item is added to the list.
 Click on the item to set or clear the "completed" flag.

 ![Quickstart iOS](../../media/xamarin-forms/ios-startup.png)